telerik/winforms-docs/controls/virtual-keyboard/structure.md

 ---
 title: Structure
-page_title: Structure | Virtual Keyboard
+page_title: Structure - WinForms Virtual Keyboard
-description: RadVirtualKeyboard is a software component that allows the input of characters without the need for physical keys.
+description: Get familiar with the inner structure and organization of the elements which build the WinForms VirtualKeyboard control.
 slug: winforms-virtual-keyboard-structure
 tags: virtual, keyboard, form
 published: True